Erskine Mayer: Major league career

 On September 4, 1912, Mayer made his major league debut as a member of the Philadelphia Phillies in their game against the New York Giants.
 Mayer appeared in seven games that season, starting one and losing his only decision of the year.

 Mayer spent his first full season in the major leagues in 1913.
 Unfortunately, Mayer's pitching was marked by a dubious moment.
 In the ninth inning of the Phillies August 18 game against the Chicago Cubs, Mayer set the Major League Baseball record for consecutive hits allowed (9).
 It was a record that remained unmatched for less than 24 hours as teammate Grover Cleveland Alexander repeated the feat the very next day.

 1914 was the first of Mayer's back-to-back 20 win seasons, as he won 21 games, 7th-most in the National League.
 That year, Honus Wagner became the second member of the 3,000 hit club when he hit a double off Mayer.
 Wagner is the only player to get his 3,000th career hit off a pitcher who won 20 games that same season.

 1915 was a successful year both for Mayer and for the Phillies.
 Mayer recorded 21 wins (3rd in the National League), 20 complete games, a .583 won-loss percentage (10th in the league), 114 strikeouts (9th in the league), and a 2.36 earned run average.
 Meanwhile, the Phillies won their first ever National League pennant with a 90-win season.
 Unfortunately for Mayer, the Phillies lost the 1915 World Series to the Boston Red Sox.
 Mayer started two games in that Series, and lost in his only decision.
-Mayer's first start came in Game 2.
-Woodrow Wilson, then President of the United States, attended the game.
-It was the first time a United States President attended a World Series game.
+Mayer's first start came in Game 2; it marked the first time a Jewish player had appeared in a World Series game.
+Woodrow Wilson, then President of the United States, attended the game, the first time a United States President attended a World Series game.